liliana-ilut/graffiti-removal/README.md

 ### Requirements
 1. Our visualization includes a Python Flask–powered RESTful API, HTML/CSS, JavaScript, and SQL database.
-2. Our project contains
+2. Our project contains:
-        2.1.One Cluster Map and One Heat Map, that were created using Leaflet library.
+        2.1.One Cluster Map that was created using Leaflet library;
         ![ClusterMap](static/img/cluster_map.png)

+        2.2.One Heat Map that was created using Leaflet library;
         ![HeatMap](static/img/heat_map.png)

+        2.3.
+An interactive table that filters the graffiti based on your zipcode;
         ![Table](static/img/table.png)

+        2.4.
+A dinamic line graph that displays the number and the date of graffiti removal requests.
+This graph was created using D3.js library.

         ![LinePLot](static/img/line_plot.png)

+3. The Dasboard page contains a Navigation Bar with buttons for all the maps, table, chart and the API data.
+4. Our project includes CircleType.js -- a new Java Script library that allowed us to curve the title from the home page.